Smaths/Blobber/README.md

 ![Blobber_Desk_4](https://github.com/Smaths/ScoreSpaceJam26/assets/13316137/626cb5ae-0104-4400-8c47-aa86c07dcaf0)

 # Blobber
 The Blobber game was born out of the [ScoreJam #26 game](https://itch.io/jam/scorejam26) game jam hosted on [itch.io](https://itch.io/) 3 day game jam that expanded into a 3 week project due to the fact that it was so darn cute.
 This was the first game jam for Jonas & Eric duo 🤜💥🤛.
-It was a great opportunity to implement several intereting systems that we can reuse in future projects.
+It was a great opportunity to implement several interesting systems that we can reuse in future projects.

 From a game design perspective: we wanted the game to be simple, fast and cute.
 The goals was to enjoy ourselves and create something with whimsy and delight.
 It's a short game (60 second rounds), but we're really pleased with the result.